Welding Technology (WELD)

 There is a definite demand for women in the welding industry.

 The starting salary range for welders varies according to demand in the economy.
-Currently, starting wages are $12 per hour and up.
+Currently, Median Welder 1 wages average about $36,422/year or around $17.50/hour.